hursey013/balance-bot/README.md

 | `STATE_FILE_PATH`              | Where to persist the last known balances.                                                                    | `data/state.json`            |
 | `SIMPLEFIN_CACHE_PATH`         | Where cached SimpleFIN responses are stored.                                                                 | `data/cache.json`            |

-Fields inside `ACCOUNT_NOTIFICATION_TARGETS` are gently cleaned: whitespace is trimmed, blank account IDs are discarded, and empty destination lists are removed.
-Targets without destinations are ignored when notifications are sent.
+Balance Bot tidies up `ACCOUNT_NOTIFICATION_TARGETS` for you by trimming whitespace, skipping blank account IDs, and ignoring targets without any destinations so you don’t have to stress about perfect JSON formatting.

 ## Running Locally